Ara-HOPE: Human-Centric Post-Editing Evaluation for Dialectal Arabic to Modern Standard Arabic Translation: Related Work

 Human evaluation frameworks such as the Multidimensional Quality Metrics (MQM) assess fine-grained translation errors like omissions and register mismatches \cite{lommel2014mqm,lommel-etal-2024-multi}.
-However, MQM requires extensive annotator training \cite{kocmi-etal-2024-error}.
+While MQM allows for more precise diagnostic error analysis due to its detailed error taxonomy, this comes at the cost of increased complexity in the annotation framework, requiring extensive annotator training, which can be costly and difficult to achieve for low-resource languages \cite{kocmi-etal-2024-error}.
 Moreover, DA translation requires a specialized human evaluation framework that captures the most impactful error types and minimizes subjectivity in assessing translation quality for this specific task, with only minimally trained annotators.
-To further advance the research in this direction, we will build our methodology on top of the HOPE metric \cite{gladkoff2022hope}, a human-centric post-editing metric simplified from MQM, which has eight error types and error severity-level design.
+To further advance research in this direction, we build our methodology on the HOPE metric \cite{gladkoff2022hope}.
+HOPE is a task-oriented evaluation framework designed to address the limitations of both automatic evaluation metrics (e.g. BLEU) and highly fine-grained but complex human evaluation frameworks such as MQM.
+Ara-HOPE is human-centric because it only incorporates eight evaluation criteria that capture the most critical and recurring errors in translation between the Levantine Arabic dialect and MSA, reflecting translation quality as perceived by native speakers.
+The assigned error scores correspond to the post-editing effort required to bring the translation to an acceptable quality.